Language-Based Protocol Testing: Related Work

 \subsection{Parsing and Producing}

+A number of tools combine aspects of \emph{parsing} and \emph{producing} messages for testing and fuzzing.

-Closest to our approach is the \PEACH protocol fuzzer~\cite{peach}. \PEACH specifications, known as \emph{\PEACH pits,} define a \emph{data model} specifying the syntax of protocol messages through field types, lengths, and data relationships; a \emph{state model} describes the states of a protocol and transitions between them.
+\begin{description} \item[\PEACH.]
+Close to our approach is the \PEACH protocol fuzzer~\cite{peach}. \PEACH specifications, known as \emph{\PEACH pits,} define a \emph{data model} specifying the syntax of protocol messages through field types, lengths, and data relationships; a \emph{state model} describes the states of a protocol and transitions between them.
 In contrast to \IO grammars, a \PEACH pit can only model a single party.
 Hence, clients and servers must be specified independently, and their interaction is not captured in a single specification.
 Semantic features are limited to built-in \emph{fixups} that can be used to compute field values from other fields.
-Finally, \PEACH offers no support for systematic coverage of interactions; these have to be implemented manually~\cite{peach}.
+Finally, \PEACH offers no support for systematic coverage of interactions; these have to be implemented manually~\cite{peach}. \item[Protocol fuzzing libraries.]
 Fuzzowski~\cite{fuzzowski} is a Python library for fuzzing network protocols, extending the capabilities of BooFuzz~\cite{boofuzz} and Sulley~\cite{sulley}.
 It sends \emph{Request} objects to a party and can parse \emph{responses} for certain elements such as authorization tokens. \emph{Monitors} can test if a fuzzing target still reacts to inputs.
 Such libraries greatly ease the task of programming a fuzzer.
-However, they lack all declarative aspects of an independent protocol specification, as in \IO grammars.
+However, they lack all declarative aspects of an independent protocol specification, as in \IO grammars and semantic constraints. \item[Protocol-specific fuzzers.]
 Besides these general-purpose tools, a large number of protocol-specific fuzzing tools exist~\cite{zhang2024survey}.
-They only test a single party in isolation (albeit well so, being specialized tools), and are not based on a formal specification of the protocol.
+They only test a single party in isolation (albeit well so, being specialized tools), and are not based on a formal specification of the protocol. \end{description}